andytimm/retrodesign/README.md

 # Usage

-This will be on CRAN soon, but in the meantime, you can install with devtools using:
+You can install retrodesign with:

 ```
-library(devtools)
-install_github("andytimm/retrodesign")
+install.packages("retrodesign")
 ```

 You can find an online version of retrodesign's vignette [on my website](https://andytimm.github.io/2019/02/05/Intro_To_retrodesign.html), which provides an introduction to both `retrodesign` and Type S/M errors.